Chess-Spyder/pgn4people-poc/README.md

 ```
 (Note: If there’s any ambiguity, those are *two* consecutive hyphens.)
 ### Using your own PGN file
+Or, if you’d like to supply your own PGN file, it helps if the file is very well behaved, because __pgn4people__ isn’t known for being very tolerant.
+The PGN file should be consistent with the more-exacting “[export format](http://www.saremba.de/chessgml/standards/pgn/pgn-complete.htm#c3.2)” of PGN.
+The best way to get it into export format is to import the PGN into another chess website/application  (if it’s not already resident in one) and then export the PGN from there.

-Or, if you’d like to supply your own PGN file, use the path ("in quotes") to that file as an additional argument.
+Then use the path ("in quotes") to that file as an additional argument.
 For example

 ```
 pgn4people "/Macintosh HD/Users/some user/Desktop/my_game.pgn"